Bruendermiester/Bruendermiester/README.md

 ## Deploying

 Deploying this app is through heroko.
+It is set up so that you only need to merge your branch into master and it will auto deploy the site.
+You can also login to heroku and do it manually.